Modern Application Development

 Spring Cloud Gateway is an OSS library that provides support for building an API Gateway on top of Spring WebFlux, thus taking advantage of its high performance non-blocking I/O reactive underpinnings.
 Spring Cloud Gateway aims to provide a simple, yet effective way to route to APIs and provide cross cutting concerns to them such as: security, monitoring/metrics, and resiliency.

-Spring Cloud Gateway for VMware Tanzu packages an enterprise-ready implementation of Spring Cloud Gateway as a Tanzu Platform for Cloud Foundry enabled managed service.
-The Spring Cloud Gateway integrates with the underlying platform to ensure applications do not expose their APIs directly to external consumers and handles secure routing on an internal domain.
-The Spring Cloud Gateway service includes additional filters, predicates and actuator content that tackle enterprise API Gateway needs such as:
+API Gateway on Tanzu Platform packages an enterprise-ready implementation of Spring Cloud Gateway as a Tanzu Platform enabled managed service.
+The API Gateway integrates with the underlying platform to ensure applications do not expose their APIs directly to external consumers and handles secure routing on an internal domain.
+The API Gateway service includes additional filters, predicates and actuator content that tackle enterprise API Gateway needs such as:

 • Single Sign-On integration with OpenID Connect identity providers